mtholder/intro-python-phylogenetics/README.md

 That statement means that the most recent common ancestor of humans and gorillas was a species that lived earlier than the most recent common ancestor of humans and chimps.

 Frequently we depict these relationships in a tree.
-See for example, this:
+See for example:

 <img src="https://pandasthumb.org/uploads/2014/primate-family-tree-780x520_0.gif" width="70%" alt="greatapetree" />

-nice image of the phylogenetic tree of Primates that appeared on [this blog post by Emily Thompson](https://pandasthumb.org/archives/2014/10/the-family-tree.html);
+This nice image of the phylogenetic tree of Primates that appeared on [this blog post by Emily Thompson](https://pandasthumb.org/archives/2014/10/the-family-tree.html);
 apparently the image is originally from
 [the human origins exhibit by the Smithsonion](http://humanorigins.si.edu/evidence/genetics).